classmateada/classmateada/README.md

 - an international student pursuing a Master of Information Technology
 - a developer who always choose the appropriate tool to build softwares
+- an expert for troubleshooting
 - a UNIX-like operating system (mainly macOS and Arch Linux) user
-- an expert for troubleshooting
 - a pragmatist
 - a minimalist
-- a part-time barista
+- an all-rounder

 I’m interested in: